bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 **Climbing on a tree is great exercise for them**

-Cat entertainment videos on Youtube may also work:
+Cat entertainment videos may also work:

 ![](//www.youtube.com/watch?v=6pbreU5ChmA?width=700&height=400)